ThatRandomSkid/Subs/README.md

 To use:
 1. Download and navigate to file location
 2. Replace the API key placeholder with your own Google Cloud YouTube Data API v3 API key
-3. Run in bash (replace USER with target username):
+3. Run in bash:
-   ./sh "USER"
+   ./sh "target_username"

-Optional: Add 'adv' after to get the description of the subscribed channels and when the user subscripbed.
+Optional: Add 'adv' after to get the description of the subscribed channels and when the user subscribed.